 As you begin to gather essentials to bring with you, pack the following:

-- This includes your birth certificate, green card, nursing contract and your nursing license and credentials.
+- This includes your birth certificate, green card, travel nursing contract and your nursing license and credentials.
 Remember, you can always work with your international nurse recruiter for help obtaining all immigration paperwork and transferring your license.

 - If you must take any prescribed medications every day, always remember to bring these along.
 If you’ll be staying in the U.S. for a few assignments and will need to refill any medications, make plans for how you will do this.
 Your recruiter may be able to help if you need suggestions.